 Once again we have spent hours and hours testing and comparing the best kerosene heaters on the market.
 Therefore, we have come up with our list of Top 9 Best Kerosene Heaters.
 Take a look!

-Kero World KW-24G is another reliable convection kerosene heater that’s perfect for heating areas of up to 1000 square feet.
+Kero-World KW-24G is another reliable convection kerosene heater that’s perfect for heating areas of up to 1000 square feet.
 You get a built-in 1.9-gallon tank that’s enough to keep this heater running for 12 hours.
-It uses 2 C batteries that are included and comes with two-year warranty.
+It uses 2 C batteries that are included and comes with a two-year warranty.
 However, we believe it serves you for many years to come.

 If you’re looking for a relatively small heater that could heat even large rooms, one of the best choices is Sengoku CTN-110.
 It’s a perfect way how to back up your already existing heating solution or as an emergency heater in case there is a power cut.